The registration for physicians, patients and caregivers is now open.

 That doesn’t make it federally legal.
 The CBD products you’re buying from Amazon, Walmart or the pet store are typically made from crystalline isolate reconstituted in a carrier oil.
 CBD is isolated from cannabis extracts and crystalized, usually in China or Spain, and then imported to the US.
 It is then mixed into a food-grade oil like hemp or olive, and then sold by retailers.
 Labeling the product “CBD hemp oil” or "hemp-derived CBD" does not make it legal.
 These products are not required to meet any safety, quality, consistency, or labeling standards.
 Buyer beware!

+Maybe.
 States that offer reciprocity might allow you to purchase medicine for use while in that state.
 Calling the dispensary you plan to visit is the best way to answer that question.
+Washington, DC did not include Virginia in its list of states to which it offers reciprocity.
+Maryland’s program intended to allow non-resident participation but is still denying out-of-state applicants.
+This may change with Virginia’s registration process.

 Remember, make good choices.